doraboateng/archive-service/scripts/data_converter_2021_01/README.md

-# Converting 2017 SQL backup to RDF
+# Convert 2017 SQL backup to RDF

 ```shell
 # From the project root, create a folder to work out of.